ShinyProxy

 Why use it?

-• you want to get all benefits offered by container-based technology (Docker, Kubernetes or Docker Swarm)
+- you want to get all benefits offered by container-based technology ( Docker, Kubernetes, Docker Swarm or ECS)

 Open Source